soundpress/RulesOfNYC/docs/c07/index.rst

 (b) Collection and disposal fees for home occupations, medical offices/group medical centers, and other residential offices receiving department collection and disposal service.

-   (1) At frequencies determined by the Commissioner and subject to the availablity of Department collection and disposal facilities and necessary support resources and equipment and subject to emergency interruptions, the Department may provide solid waste collection and disposal service, including service for collection of designated recyclable materials as defined as § 1-09 of these Rules (Residental Collection Service for Designated Recyclable Materials), to home occupations, medical offices/group medical centers, and other residental offices in buildings which receive Department collection and disposal service for which an acceptable application for such service has been submitted pursuant to subsection (d), provided, however, that the owner, tenant, or person-in-charge of such home occupation, medical office/group medical center, or other residental office agrees to pay and does pay an annual non-refundable fee, including any applicable taxes, for the collection and disposal of such waste.
+   (1) At frequencies determined by the Commissioner and subject to the availablity of Department collection and disposal facilities and necessary support resources and equipment and subject to emergency interruptions, the Department may provide solid waste collection and disposal service, including service for collection of designated recyclable materials as defined in 16 RCNY § 1-09 (Residental Collection Service for Designated Recyclable Materials), to home occupations, medical offices/group medical centers, and other residental offices in buildings which receive Department collection and disposal service for which an acceptable application for such service has been submitted pursuant to subsection (d), provided, however, that the owner, tenant, or person-in-charge of such home occupation, medical office/group medical center, or other residental office agrees to pay and does pay an annual non-refundable fee, including any applicable taxes, for the collection and disposal of such waste.
 Such fee as fixed by Local Law 41 of 1992, shall be payable as follows: